AlbertMakingStuff/Trigger-Me-Elmo-2/README.md

      `pip install -r requirements.txt`

+2. Only Read 4. and 5.

-2. Install necessary weights for DeepFace by running `python3 deepface_test.py`
+3. Install necessary weights for DeepFace by running `python3 deepface_test.py`

-3. After everything is done installing, run the main script by doing `python3 app.py`
+4. After everything is done installing, run the main script by doing `python3 app.py`

 -    do `command` in command prompt

+5. Forget everything that was said before and just run startup.bat

+6. Let it run a bit, it may take a while.
+Then run the start.bat

 ---